We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Sounds of the Holidays

 Venues throughout Salt Lake City offer many free and low-cost holiday concerts during the holiday season.
-The Cathedral of the Madeline offers an annual Christmas Carol Service with the talented Madeline Choir School child performers.
+The Cathedral of the Madeline offers an annual Christmas Carol Service with the talented Madeline Choir School child performers. *Limited seating will be available for 2020.
 Temple Square features musical performers around the grounds throughout the holiday season (check their website for a schedule of events).

 Breakfast with Santa